mikemeyer186/v-server-setup/README.md

 # V-Server setup

-Procedure to configure a VM-cloud on a server with zsh:
+Procedure to configure a v-server with zsh:

 - creating ssh-key pair
 - deactivating password login